PLtier/github-dagger-workflow-project/README.md

 │
 ├── requirements.txt                 <- Python dependencies need for the project
 │
+├── tests
+│   │
+│   └── verify_artifacts.py          <- Tests to check if all artifacts are copied correctly
+│
 └── github_dagger_workflow_project   <- Source code for the project
     │
     ├── __init__.py                  <- Marks the directory as a Python package